Unseensers/Unseensers/README.md

 * :light_blue_heart: I love: compilers, operating systems and reverse engineering - anything that gets me close to the machine.
 * :gear: I use daily: C++, Java, Lua.
-* :rocket: I don't have projects right now, but I'm working on some very interesting ones.
+* :rocket: I'm working on some projects that I'm excited about.
 * :sweat_smile:  Fun fact: I got into programming because of game cheats!
 Booo...

 <!--